Keanu73/msys2scripts/README.md

 msys2scripts
 ============

-A repository with scripts coded in Lua for MSYS.
+A repository with scripts coded in Lua or any language for MSYS.
 You are free to use these scripts.